blacksouane/QARM_RISK/README.md

 ## Implementation

 The code is relatively computotionnaly intensive and therefore takes a lot of time to run (around 10 hours on my computer).
-Thus, we have provided a instance of our Workspace with all the data and computations already done.
+Thus, we have provided a instance of our Workspace with all the data and computations already done ('SavedInstance/LastInstance.mat').
 This can allow you to just do or change to computations that you want and not everything.

+### Interface

+We have also implemented an interface allowing the user to visualize the evolution of Drawdown with different parameters.
+However, this app is not optimised and therefore is running relatively slowly.
+You can use the "MDD_APP" matlab app installer file.

 ### Authors